kubernetes/enhancements/keps/sig-node/20191002-seccomp-custom-profiles.md

 #### Starting containers with non-existent profile

-When the Kubelet is creating a container using this seccomp profile type, it must validate that the container is referring to a `ConfigMap` that exists inside the same namespace.
-That `ConfigMap` should contain a `profile.json` file inside of it with a valid json value.
-If either of those evaluations is false, the container should not be created and an error should be logged instead.
+When the Kubelet is creating a container using this seccomp profile type, it must validate that the profile is valid.
+For a profile reference of `configmap/webapi-seccomp/profile-block.json`, the Kubelet will check for the existence of a `ConfigMap` named `web-seccomp` in the same namespace as the pod/container referencing it.
+It will also check whether that `ConfigMap` contains a file named `profile-block.json` and that it is a valid json.
+If any of those evaluations are false, the container will not be created and an error should be logged instead.

 Once the container is running, the `ConfigMap` holding the profile will not be re-evaluated.
 If that `ConfigMap` is deleted at this point, nothing will happen until the container is restarted, in which case the same rules as above will apply, leading to the container failing to start.

-The Kubelet will only validate whether the contents of the `profile.json` file is a valid `json` file.
+The Kubelet will only validate whether the contents of the profile file is a valid `json` file.
 The container runtime will be responsible for validating it further.
-The Kubelet will not validate or use any other files apart from `profile.json`.
+The Kubelet will not validate or use any other files apart from the one being referenced.

 ### User Stories